awsdocs/aws-codeartifact-user-guide/doc_source/external-connection.md

 ## Add an external connection to a repository<a name="adding-an-external-connection"></a>

-To add an external connection to an CodeArtifact repository, use `associate-external-connection`\.
+To add an external connection to a CodeArtifact repository, use `associate-external-connection`\.

 ```
 aws codeartifact associate-external-connection --external-connection public:npmjs \